Remembering Maarten van Emden

 His life

-Maarten was born in Velp, the Netherlands, but his family soon moved to the Dutch East Indies, where his botanist father worked on improving tea plants.
+Maarten was born in Velp, the Netherlands, but his family soon moved to the Dutch East Indies, where his botanist father was working on improving tea plants.
 In 1942 the Japanese invaded.
 Maarten’s father escaped to join the resistance, but Maarten, his younger sister, and his mother were sent to a detention camp.
 As the war came to a close, his father was able to rescue and reunite the family.
 Over the next few years they returned to the Netherlands, with a brief return to the newly-formed Indonesia, followed by boarding school in Australia for Maarten.
 They were finally reunited in the Netherlands in 1954, where Maarten began his final year of high school.
 After graduating in 1955, he went to national flight school (Rijksluchtvaartschool).
 He did a year of military service, including flight training, and then joined KLM Royal Dutch Airlines.
 But KLM was adopting DC-8 jets for transatlantic service, whose speed, capacity, and ease of operation led to the need for fewer pilots.
 Maarten took advantage of a company program to enroll part-time in an engineering curriculum at the University of Delph.
 Later he was laid off by KLM and finished a master’s degree as a full-time student.
 He then enrolled in the PhD program administered by the University of Amsterdam with research at the Mathematisch Centrum (now CWI), and also made several visits to the University of Edinburgh.
 His 1971 dissertation was An Analysis of Complexity and his advisor was Adriaan van Wijngaarden.
 Maarten was awarded a post-doctoral fellowship by IBM, which he spent at the Thomas J. Watson Research Center in Yorktown Heights, NY during the 1971-1972 academic year, before returning to Edinburgh for a research position under Donald Michie in the Department of Machine Intelligence.
 In 1975 he accepted a professorship at the University of Waterloo, and in 1987 he moved to the University of Victoria.

 Programming

 Maarten was one of 15 individuals recognized as Founders of Logic Programming by the Association for Logic Programming.[2]
 His work began with an early collaboration with Bob Kowalski[3] and continued throughout his career with collaborations and individual projects to explore many aspects of the field.
 Underlying his interest in logic programming was a fascination with programming and programming languages of all sorts.[4]
 His first language was Algol 60, which he taught himself using McCracken’s new book[5] when his university suddenly switched from Marchant calculators to a Telefunken TR-4 computer for the numerical methods course.[6]
 Moving on to the MC he was surrounded by ALGOL experts (his advisor van Wijngaarden was a member of the ALGOL 60 Committee and the instigator of the infamous ALGOL 68).
 Maarten was originally attracted to Edinburgh after hearing about the POP-2 timesharing system of Burstall and Popplestone; it was only later that he realized he’d initially used POP-2 as if it was ALGOL rather than a rich functional programming language.
 During his post-doc at IBM he learned APL and Lisp.
 Fred Blair was implementing a statically-scoped Lisp for the SCRATCHPAD computer algebra group.[7]
 And William Burge, who had worked with Burstall and Landin, was spreading the gospel of functional programming.[8]
 Ensconced in Edinburgh in 1972, he became an early convert to Kowalski’s logic programming, which he noted could be traced back as early as Cordell Green’s paper at the 4th Machine Intelligence workshop.[9]
 But Maarten’s first impression of Preliminary Prolog was not positive — the frequent control annotations seemed to detract from the logic.
 Nevertheless, he and Kowalksi began writing short programs to explore the ideas.
 And when David Warren returned from a visit to Marseille with a box of cards containing Final Prolog as well as his short but powerful WARPLAN program, things changed.
 The language no longer needed the control annotations, and Warren quickly ported its Fortran-coded lowest layer to the local DEC-10.
 WARPLAN served as a tutorial for all sorts of programs in the new language.
-He was surprised his friend Alan Robinson, the inventor of resolution logic, wouldn’t give up Lisp for logic programming.[10]
+Maarten was surprised that his friend Alan Robinson, the inventor of resolution logic, wouldn’t give up Lisp for logic programming.[10]
 At Waterloo, he advised Grant Roberts, who built Waterloo Prolog for the IBM System /370, and another series of students who built several Prologs for Unix.
 At Victoria, he wrote a first-year textbook for science and engineering students based on C:

 It is indeed true that object-oriented programming represents a great advance.
-It is also true that polymorphism is object-oriented programming does away with many if-statements and switch statements; that iterators replace or simplify many loops.
+It is also true that polymorphism in object-oriented programming does away with many if-statements and switch statements; that iterators replace or simplify many loops.
 But experience has shown that introducing objects first does not lead to a first course that produces better programmers; on the contrary.
 It is as much necessary as in the old days to make sure that students master variables, functions, branches, loops, arrays, and structures.

 [11], page xi